Macil/hyperlocal-with-windows/README.md

 not needed.
 Examples of Unix daemons that provide this kind of host local interface include [Docker](https://docs.docker.com/engine/misc/), a process container manager.

+This library is a fork of [hyperlocal](https://github.com/softprops/hyperlocal) with Windows support added.
+This project is not Windows-specific; it is cross-platform.
+The Windows support has a limitation: when acting as a server and listening on a Unix socket, the underlying socket may remain open until the program exits even if the server is shut down.
+This is not expected to be a problem for usual programs that listen on a Unix socket until the program exits, but this may be a problem for other use cases.
+This library will be discontinued once Windows support [is added upstream into hyperlocal](https://github.com/softprops/hyperlocal/issues/21).

 ## Installation